paulgrym/to-do-list-react/README.md

 # To do list
-This is the project of a simple "to do list" app without interactions yet.
+This is the project of a simple "to do list" app.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo